Timing of Therapies: Chronomodulation and Metronomic Dosing

 Clinical Evidence

-- Reduced rate and severity of adverse reactions while achieving higher rates of complete and partial remissions compared to those getting continuous infusion chemo
+- Reduced rate and severity of adverse reactions while achieving higher rates of complete and partial remissions compared to those getting continuous infusion chemotherapy

 Read more